PaulCCCCCCH/synthetic-confounder-modeling/README.md

 - self.train_op: e.g. `self.optimizer.minimize(self.cost)`
 - self.accuracy: e.g. `tf.reduce_mean(tf.cast(tf.equal(self.y_holder, tf.argmax(self.y, 1)), tf.float32))`

-and, if you would like to have a visualisation of an attention layer, you need to set the following variables
+and, if you would like to have a visualisation of an attention layer or other weights, you need to set the following variables
 - self.use_alphas: set it to True
 - self.alphas_hypo: the alpha values produced by `attention_layer` function, or something equivalent with shape (batch_size, max_len)